Jean-LucMartel/CST438Project1/README.md

 Andrew Arreola:

+### How was the challenge addressed?

+Jose Valdez-Fernandez: I handled the challenge by taking extra time to learn the tools through tutorials and practice.
+As a team, we stayed organized by dividing tasks clearly and checking in often to keep everything on track.

+Jean-Luc Martel:

+Elijah Hart:

+Andrew Arreola:

 ### Favorite / most interesting part of this project

 Jose Valdez-Fernandez: My favorite part was successfully connecting the API to the app and seeing all the team and player information displayed on the screen, which made the project feel complete and rewarding.